clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

     .. image:: /thumbnails/subaru-outback-radio/disassembly-motherboard-reverse_small.jpg
         :target: {filename}/images/subaru-outback-radio/disassembly-motherboard-reverse.jpg
-        :alt: The reverse of the mian circuit board of the unit.
+        :alt: The reverse of the main circuit board of the unit.

     The actual circuit board of the stereo unit.
 You can see the radio module on the left.